ThoughtWorksInc/AS101-4-workshop/instructions/01_hawkeye.md

 Did you find anything interesting?

+**Note:** If you're wondering why the command above is targeting the `/web` directory, it's because that's where the web app in our sample project (see [Setup Instructions](00_setup.md)) is stored.
+If you're running this against your own project, you may want to remove the `/web`.

 **Note:** If you run Hawkeye on the root of the repo with the `java-find-secbugs` enabled, and you have Talisman installed globally, then there may be a symlink in `.git/hooks/pre-commit` that will trip up Hawkeye with the following error: